roolebo/tianocore.github.io/Laszlo's-unkempt-git-guide-for-edk2-contributors-and-maintainers.md

      - an empty line

-     - One or more tags directly above the `Contributed-under` line (which comes from the template) that CC the package maintainers that are relevant for this specific patch.
+     - One or more tags directly above the `Signed-off-by` line (which comes from the template) that CC the package maintainers that are relevant for this specific patch.
 Consult the `Maintainers.txt` file.
 For example, if you wrote a patch for